This website requires JavaScript.

 A single knowledge base that gives all agents access to protocols and procedures is low-hanging fruit when it comes to consistency.

 Creating a Knowledge Base was mandatory before starting to change the quality system and transition to using Klaus.
-Creating this KB allowed us to finally track what agents are expected to do on our global operation and also assure that we stopped any system of doing their own thing on a specific vendor/country.
+Creating this KB allowed us to finally track what agents are expected to do on our global operation and also ensure that we stopped any system of doing their own thing on a specific vendor/country.

 Miguel Ribeiro Alves